kylebittinger/biocode-review/_includes/intro.md

   the author of 100% of the code.
 It should be from a project that you are working on currently.

-*Presenters list:* Kyle, Aubrey, Erik, Ceylan, Chunyu, Scott, and Chris.
+*Presenters list:* Kyle, Aubrey, Erik, Ceylan, Chunyu, Scott, John, and Chris.
 Others, please email Kyle if you would like to present.

 *Rules:* No slides allowed!
 Please do not waste time making a presentation.
 Let's just look at the code and talk.